Divorce Decrees: What You Need To Know

 Different states handle the division of property in different ways.
 Washington follows community property guidelines when splitting up shared assets in a divorce.

 As a concept, this is fairly straightforward.
 All property acquired during your marriage, even items held in one individual’s name, belongs equally to both parties.
 In a legal sense.
-When it comes to divorce, the court aims to divide this property in an equitable fashion.
+When it comes to divorce, the court aims to divide the property equitably.

 This doesn’t mean you split everything equally between the two of you.
 In community property states, the division of assets will be such that both parties come out on a relatively even footing.

-Spouses can work together to reach an arrangement, enlist the aid of mediators, or allow the court to determine how to break up any assets.
+Spouses can work together to reach an arrangement, enlist the aid of mediators, or allow the court to determine how to divide any assets.
 Whatever path you take, both sides must agree to the settlement.
 This forms a key part of the divorce decree.

 Related Reading: High Asset Divorce